UCUCDUH/pols_501_wi16/web/stories/assignments/peer-review-01.md

 ## Evaluations of Peer Review

-Peer reviews will be evalaated as "good" or "needs more".
+Peer reviews will be evaluated as "good" or "needs more".
 Some reasons why a peer review will be given a grade of "needs more":

 - The review is so generic that it’s hard to determine which assignment you’re reviewing.